What is fusion surgery?

 - Poses a reduced risk for infection

 During our minimally invasive stabilization procedure, the surgeon will replace a damaged disc, for example, with an artificial disc through a small incision in the back.
-This will relieve the pressure of the damaged disc on a pinched nerve root and also stabilize the spine to help prevent future damage in that area.
+This will relieve the pressure on the damaged disc on a pinched nerve root and also stabilize the spine to help prevent future damage in that area.
+As a result, 70 percent of our stabilization patients report returning to work within three months after surgery.^